 - Relate to a renewable energy project that is physically located in Canada;

-- Relate to a new renewable energy project where the transaction predates project commissioning or supports financial close of renewable energy infrastructure that leads to “additionality” or a material impact towards the buyer’s goals (e.g. repowering);
+- Relate to a new renewable energy project where the transaction announcement is prior to or within six months of project commissioning, or supports financial close of renewable energy infrastructure that leads to “additionality” or a material impact towards the buyer’s goals (e.g. repowering);

 - Be between a buyer and a project developer that is a distinct corporate entity from the buyer and not controlled by the buyer;